 "It's simply a reflection of having a lot of good players that are outstanding young men.
 It's about the program.
 It's not about the coach," Maker said.
 "I feel very privileged to be the coach here and feel a great responsibility to make sure that we put a product on the floor that everybody in Berkshire County can be proud of."

 You might be hard-pressed to come up with an MVP for the Ephs on this night.
-No Williams starter played more than 22 minutes, every healthy player got at least eight minutes and
+No Williams starter played more than 22 minutes, every healthy player got at least eight minutes and everyone who got on the floor scored.

 Taylor Epley had a game-high 13 points, Nate Robertson had 10 and John Weinheimer came off the bench to score 10.